-At the Schell Collection, also known as Museum of Keys (Schlüsselmuseum), you can learn a lot about keys, locks, chests and jewellery boxes.
-Another focus is on decorative ironwork used for house signs, grave crosses, windows and doors.
+At the Schell Collection, also known as the Museum of Keys (Schlüsselmuseum), you learn a lot about keys, locks, chests and jewellery boxes.
+Another focus is on decorative ironwork.
+So you see a compilation of house signs, grave crosses, windows and doors.
+[German]

 On an event at the Südbahn Museum in 2010, I saw this steam locomotive of the Class SB 109.
 It dates back to 1912.
 In the beginning the loco served for the Austrian Southern Railway Company.
 Today, it still runs for classic train tours.

 If you are interested in the people of Celts, Deutschlandsberg Castle (Schloss Deutschlandsberg) in the Austrian state of Styria is worth a visit.
 It houses the Archeo Norico, a museum about Celtic history.